Published December 15, 2013 By the Foundation

 Whenever I go online or give talks, I am struck by the women and men who approach me to ask questions.
 They always feel that the research that is reported is interesting but that it doesn’t relate to them or their situations.
 This is particularly true if the person I am talking to is not a white woman with a standard kind of breast cancer.
 I certainly understand.
 When I was diagnosed with leukemia, I kept searching the studies for one that would reflect the experience of someone just like me with exactly the same kind of cancer.

 While it’s natural to be frustrated by our inability to predict what will happen in each of our cases, there is a solution: Participating in research!
 When we participate in the research, that research will reflect our experience as well as our ethnicity, culture and genes.

 And indeed we do have some relevant studies coming soon!
-For example, soon to be launched to the Army of Women is a study looking at breast density in African American women versus African immigrant women.
+For example, soon to be launched to the Love Research Army is a study looking at breast density in African American women versus African immigrant women.
 We also have a study on breast cancer risk for Hispanic women coming up in January.
 But we need everybody represented in all studies.
 Our own ongoing study, the [HOW] Study, needs more men and women of all ethnicities and combinations thereof, with and without a breast cancer diagnosis, to contribute data on their health histories and experiences.

 The only way that research will reflect all of us is if all of us participate.
 So stand up and be counted!